14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 One of the most awaited talks of day, Ricardo and Jaume showed how WebGL started on 2011, when we were finally been able to access the GPU, and where it is heading today.
 Their work has been greatly pushing the WebGL technology forward.

-> Very happy to have been able to share 3 dreams of black as a [open source project](https://github.com/dataarts/3-dreams-of-black).
+> "Very happy to have been able to share 3 dreams of black as a [open source project](https://github.com/dataarts/3-dreams-of-black)."

 Some pretty impressive experiments were shown, among them the experimental site for the “Gravity” movie.
 The way how WebGL is entering the Virtual Reality field is very exciting.
 [WebVR](http://webvr.info/) is the api for virtual reality on the web.